solo-system/solo-system.github.io/documentation/power/index.md

 ### Options for solar charging

-Although I've never done it, you could increase the run-time of your system by trickle charging your lead-acid battery in-situ using a solar panel.
+Although I've never done it, you could increase the run-time of your system by trickle charging your lead-acid battery in situ using a solar panel.
 Many auto/car shops sell "battery maintainers", which seem to produce a few watts, which might make a small difference.
 Here are some thoughts: